alexandrefrancois/Oscillators/README.md

 - `ResonatorBankSingle`: a bank of independent resonators implemented as a single array, resulting in single calls to Accelerate functions across the resonators.
 - `ResonatorBankArray`: a bank of independent resonators implemented as instances of the Swift resonator class.
 The update function for live processing triggers resonator updates in concurrent task groups.

+### Concurrency and Update Heuristics

+The Swift `ResonatorBankArray` class implementes 3 update functions:
+- `updateSeq` calls the update function for each resonator sequentially
+- `update` calls update for each resonator concurrently, with update calls grouped in a fixed number of concurrent tasks
+- `updateGF` groups update calls from both ends of the bank, which should work well for Gradient Frequency banks as this should results in tasks of similar complexity (in a Gradient Frequency bank, the resonators are tuned to natural frequencies based on human auditory perception and organized from lowest to highest frequency)

 ## C++ Implementation

 The package features C++ version of the Oscillator, Resonator and ResonatorBank (as a vector of Resonator instances), in an Objective-C++ wrapper to bridge with Swift.
 The wrapper provides similar interfaces to the Swift implementations to facilitate comparative performance evaluation.